E-2 visa: Dependents

 Because there is no dedicated dependent visa class for E-2 visas, spouses and unmarried children (under 21) may receive derivative E-2 visas in order to accompany the principal immigrant.
 The duration of visa for a family member who is of a different nationality from the principal is determined by any reciprocal agreements between their country of nationality and the US.
 Only if there is no such reciprocal agreement will the duration be the same as the principal applicant.
-Dependents may seek employment in the US by applying for employment authorization using Form I-765, Application for Employment Authorization.
+Dependents may seek employment in the US without the need to file for an EAD (employment authorization) since November 2021.
 Children under 21 cannot apply for work; only the spouse of the E-2 holder can.

 Required documentation for the embassy

-Each visa applicant must pay a nonrefundable $205 nonimmigrant visa application processing fee and a visa issuance reciprocity fee for certain countries.
+Each visa applicant must pay a nonrefundable $315 nonimmigrant visa application processing fee and a visa issuance reciprocity fee for certain countries.